ordina-jworks/ordina-jworks.github.io/_posts/2016-12-12-Reactive-Programming-Spring-Reactor.md

 Why Reactor when there’s already [RxJava2](https://github.com/ReactiveX/RxJava/wiki/What's-different-in-2.0)?

-RxJava2 is java 6 while for Reactor the Spring team decided to go all in and focus only on java 8.
+RxJava2 is java 6 while for Reactor the Spring team decided to go all in and focus only on Java 8.
-This means that you can make use of all the new and fancy java 8 features.
+This means that you can make use of all the new and fancy Java 8 features.

-If you are going to use Spring 5, reactor might be the better option.
+If you are going to use Spring 5, Reactor might be the better option.

 But if you are happy with your RxJava2, there is no direct need to migrate to Reactor.